apache/sedona/docs/api/flink/Function.md

 ## ST_SRID

-Introduction: Return the spatial refence system identifier (SRID) of the geometry.
+Introduction: Return the spatial reference system identifier (SRID) of the geometry.

 Format: `ST_SRID (A:geometry)`